 This section describes how to display a non-spatial MySQL table (meaning the table does not have a column of type geometry) in MapServer.

 Support for this functionality is found in GDAL/OGR 1.2.6 and older on Windows and GDAL/OGR 1.3.2 on Linux.

-- MapServer compiled with OGR version supporting this functinality
+MapServer compiled with OGR version supporting this functionality